 Almost 2 in 5 (38%) people with back problems said pain "moderately" interfered with daily activities in 2017–18

 General practitioners (GPs) are usually the first point of contact with the health care system for people with back problems.

 Management of back problems in general practice includes:

 Back problems are among the most commonly managed conditions in general practice .
-In 2015–16, 3.1 of every 100 GP-patient encounters were for the management of back problems—about 3.7 million GP encounters.
-This has increased significantly from 2.6 of every 100 GP-patient encounters in 2006–07.
+In 2015–16, 3.1 of every 100 GP-patient encounters for chronic problems were for the management of back problems.
+This has increased significantly from 2.6 of every 100 GP-patient encounters in 2006–07 (Figure 1).

 There is currently no nationally consistent primary health care data collection monitoring provision of care by GPs.
 Note that statistics on general practice activities based on Bettering the Evaluation and Care of Health (BEACH) data are derived from a sample survey of GPs and their encounters with patients, and need to be interpreted with some caution.